jade-r-k/jade-r-k/README.md

 ## Welcome to my GitHub!
 ## I’m a final year student at IADT studying BSc (Hons) in Creative Computing with a particular interest in JavaScript and Full Stack development.

-### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Web Applications' using AngularJS.
+### 🔭 I’m currently working on my Major Project - 'A Comparative Analysis of Interactive Design on Web Applications' using React.

 <!--